mlpeck/zernike/README.md

     + BH.

+* Optional but highly recommended packages

     + rgl.
-This package provides interactive 3D graphics and is strictly speaking optional.
+This package provides interactive 3D graphics.

     + robustbase.
-The function `nlsrob` is used as the new default parameter estimation routine by the automated edgefinding function `circle.pars` and is also strictly speaking optional.
+The function `nlsrob` is used as the new default parameter estimation routine by the automated edgefinding function `circle.pars`.

+    + tinytable.
+Used to produce html formatted reports for the fringe analysis routines.

 * You need not install these initially but they may be useful for certain tasks.

     + clue.
 The function `solve_LSAP` is used by the branch cut algorithm for phase unwrapping implemented in the function `brcutpuw`.
 This may outperform the default phase unwrapping routine in some situations.

     + data.table, dplyr, pixmap, mvtnorm.

 * Now install package "zernike".
 This can be done with the menu item Packages/Install from local zip file...
 At the prompt just navigate to wherever you saved the zip file and select it.
 If it installs successfully a brief message will be sent to the console.
 You may get a warning message if you're running a different version of R from the one the package was built in.
 You can probably ignore this -- if the demos run you're in good shape.